Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

 YouTube: to drive customer acquisition with professionally produced product videos and smart direct response calls-to-action.

-Slack are very familiar with the podcasting world.
+Slack is very familiar with the podcasting world.

 Before creating their own podcast, Slack dabbled (a lot) in sponsoring podcasts.
 Slack’s first CMO, Bill Macaitis, made them an instant marketing priority.